jprotzman/signalk-venus-tanks-plugin/README.md

 ## Acknowledgements

-Thanks to @kwendrem for making this a whole lot easier than it might have been by designing his repeater software in a way which allows it to be leveraged by others.
+Thanks to @kwindrem for making this a whole lot easier than it might have been by designing his repeater software in a way which allows it to be leveraged by others.